OlgaJ1989/bookworm-paradise/README.md

     * Result:
         1. When clicked, the 'Book a table' button redirects to the 'Sign In' page as expected.

-* Check that the 'Book a table' button in the Home page jumbotron redirects to a 'Book a table' page if user logged in.
+* Check that the 'Shop Now' button in the Home page jumbotron redirects to the 'All Books' [age.
     * Test:
         1. Open the website in a browser.
-        1. Make sure you are logged in.
-        1. Click on the 'Book a table' button in the hero / jumbotron section of the 'Home' page.
+        1. Click on the 'Shop Now' button in the hero / jumbotron section of the 'Home' page.
-        1. You should be redirected to the table reservation form.
+        1. You should be redirected to the 'All Books' page.
     * Result:
-        1. When clicked, the 'Book a table' button redirects to the table reservation form as expected.
+        1. When clicked, the 'Shop Now' button redirects to the 'All Books' page as expected.

-* Check that unauthorised users cannot view 'My reservations'.
+* Check that unauthorised users cannot view the 'Profile' page.
     * Test:
         1. Open the website in a browser.
-        1. Make sure you are logged out.
-        1. Try to access the 'My reservations' link directly, by typing it into the browser's address bar.
+        1. Try to access the 'Profile' link directly, by typing it into the browser's address bar.
         1. You should be redirected to the 'Sign In' page.
     * Result:
-        1. As expected, 'My reservations' link fails to open and redirects to 'Sign In' page.
+        1. As expected, 'Profile' link fails to open and redirects to 'Sign In' page.

-* Check that users cannot edit other users' reservations.
+* Check that 'Edit' and 'Delete' buttons appear in book detail page only for superusers (admins).
     * Test:
         1. Open the website in a browser.
-        1. Log in.
+        1. Log in as a superuser.
-        1. Try to access an 'Edit' link of a reservation created by a different user.
-        1. You should be redirected back to the page you came from and a 'You are not authorised to edit this reservation.' alert should appear under the navbar for a few seconds.
+        1. Navigate to 'All Books' and you should see 'Edit' and 'Delete' buttons under each book's details.
+        1. Click on a random book to see its details and you should see 'Edit' and 'Delete' buttons under the book's title section.
+        1. Log out and log in as a non-admin user.
+Navigate again to the above pages - you should not see the edit and delete buttons.
+        1. Log out and don't log in as anyone.
+Navigate again to the above pages - you should not see the edit and delete buttons.
     * Result:
-        1. As expected, user gets redirected to their previous destination and an alert is displayed.

-* Check that users cannot delete other users' reservations.
+        1. As expected, only a user with superuser rights can see the edit and delete buttons on the above pages.

+* Check that user can easily change the quantity of book they would like to purchase on the book's detail page.
     * Test:
         1. Open the website in a browser.
-        1. Log in.
-        1. Try to access a 'Delete' link of a reservation created by a different user.
-        1. You should be redirected back to the page you came from and a 'You are not authorised to delete this reservation.' alert should appear under the navbar for a few seconds.
+        1. Select a book.
+        1. Try changing the quantity with the use of arrows or by deleting the number manually and typing the new number in.
     * Result:
-        1. As expected, user gets redirected to their previous destination and an alert is displayed.

-* Check that when a table reservation form is submitted, user is redirected to 'My reservations' and a 'Booking created successfuly' alert is displayed.
-    * Test:
-        1. Open the website in a browser.
-        1. Log in.
-        1. Go to 'Reserve a table' in the 'Reservations' dropdown.
-        1. Fill in the form and 'Submit'.
-        1. You should be redirected to 'My reservations' and a 'Booking created successfuly' alert should appear under the navbar for a few seconds.
-    * Result:
-        1. As expected, user gets redirected to 'My reservations' and an alert is displayed.

-* Check that when a reservation is edited, user is redirected to 'My reservations' and a 'Your changes have been saved.' alert is displayed.
-    * Test:
-        1. Open the website in a browser.
-        1. Log in.
-        1. Go to 'My reservations' in the 'Reservations' dropdown.
-        1. Click 'Edit' next to a chosen reservation.
-        1. Edit some details and save changes.
-        1. You should be redirected to 'My reservations' and a 'Your changes have been saved.' alert should appear under the navbar for a few seconds.
-    * Result:
-        1. As expected, user gets redirected to 'My reservations' and an alert is displayed.

-* Check that an 'Are you sure you want to delete your booking?' page is displayed when a 'Delete' button is clicked on a booking.
-    * Test:
-        1. Open the website in a browser.
-        1. Log in.
-        1. Go to 'My reservations' in the 'Reservations' dropdown.
-        1. Click 'Delete' next to a chosen reservation.
-        1. You should be redirected to 'Are you sure you want to delete your booking?' page.
-    * Result:
-        1. As expected, user gets redirected to the deletion confirmation page.

-* Check that when a 'Confirm' button is clicked on an 'Are you sure you want to delete your booking?' page, user is redirected to 'My Reservations', a 'Booking deleted.' alert is displayed and the booking thy deleted is gone.
-    * Test:
-        1. Open the website in a browser.
-        1. Log in.
-        1. Go to 'My reservations' in the 'Reservations' dropdown.
-        1. Click 'Delete' next to a chosen reservation.
-        1. 'Are you sure you want to delete your booking?'
-Click 'Confirm'.
-        1. You should be redirected to 'My reservations' and see the 'Booking deleted.' alert.
-        1. The booking you deleted should be gone.
-    * Result:
-        1. As expected, user gets redirected to 'My reservations', sees the alert and the deleted booking is gone.
+        1. As expected, user is able to toggle the quantity of books or override the number manually.

-* Check that when a 'No!
-Go Back' button is clicked on an 'Are you sure you want to delete your booking?' page, user is redirected to 'My Reservations' and all the bookings are still there (none have been deleted).
-    * Test:
-        1. Open the website in a browser.
-        1. Log in.
-        1. Go to 'My reservations' in the 'Reservations' dropdown.
-        1. Click 'Delete' next to a chosen reservation.
-        1. 'Are you sure you want to delete your booking?'
-Click 'No!
-Go Back'.
-        1. You should be redirected to 'My reservations' and have the same amount of bookings you had previously.
-    * Result:
-        1. As expected, user gets redirected to 'My reservations' and no bookings are deleted.

 * Check that the links to social media pages in the Footer work and open in new tabs.
     * Test:
         1. Open the website in a browser.